 To compensate cardholders for inconveniences and losses as a result of the Service Disruption, Defendants previously provided the following relief without requiring Settlement Class Members to submit a Claim:

 Once the Settlement is approved and effective, the Fee Holiday/reimbursement benefit, as described in FAQ 6, will occur automatically.
 If you want to receive a separate payment for losses as a result of the Service Disruption, you must fill out and submit a timely, valid Claim Form.
 You may fill out and submit a Claim Form online here.
 You can also download the Claim Form here, call 1-844-319-7640, or write to the Settlement Administrator to request that a paper copy of the Claim Form be mailed to you:

 Green Dot MoneyCard Settlement Administrator

 Portland, OR 97208-6336

 We encourage you to submit a Claim online.
 It’s faster and free.

-All Claim Forms must be received online or postmarked no later than 30 (thirty) days after the Settlement’s Effective Date.
-Assuming no appeals are filed, the Claim Deadline will be no earlier than December 2, 2017.Back To Top
+All Claim Forms must be received online or postmarked no later than February 8, 2018.Back To Top

 The hearing to consider the fairness of the Settlement is scheduled for November 2, 2017.
 If the Court approves the Settlement, eligible Settlement Class Members whose Claims were approved by the Settlement Administrator will be sent a check within approximately 45 days after all appeals and other reviews, if any, are completed.
 Please be patient.